Subordinating Conjunctions

 What is a complex sentence?

-Here is a table of the most commonly used subordinating conjunctions.
+List of commonly used subordinating conjunctions.

 Cause